chvillap/Kaggle-Scripts/digit_recognizer/README.md

 - k-Nearest Neighbors (kNN);
 - 4-layer Convolutional Neural Network (CNN).

-The SVM classifier provided the best result on this competition's test set, achieving an accuracy of **98.457%**.
+The CNN classifier provided the best result on this competition's test set, achieving an accuracy of **98.457%**.